 Instead of waiting months to be paid, which can break your budget, you get your money quickly.
 For small or privately-held companies, immediate payment can get you back on the road and cover your expenses without incurring additional debt.

 FundThrough automates the invoice factoring process.
 It’s relatively easy and deliberate.
 You get paid now, rather than weeks down the road.

 FundThrough provides funds, for a fee, on your select invoices.
-Instead of waiting months to be paid from slow-paying customers, you get funds as early as the same day.
+Instead of waiting months to be paid from slow-paying customers, you get funds as quickly as a few days.
 This is especially useful when your company is cash-poor and growing.

 Unlike business loans or lines of credit from a bank or credit union, qualifying for factoring with FundThrough is based on the creditworthiness of a freight company’s customers, not the company itself.

 FundThrough is a reputable company that offers invoice factoring services to the freight industry.
 It has both the experience and knowledge of freight and trucking companies.
 It also understands the trucking business, issues with collections, difficulties getting financing, and cash flow issues from unpaid invoices.

 Rates: The rates you pay depends on the factoring company.
 It also is influenced by the length of time the invoices remain unpaid.
 Fees can range from 2.5% and up.
 FundThrough has a transparent pricing structure—you can see our pricing info here.

 Terms: FundThrough integrates with most invoicing software and can advance the entire value of the invoice.
 You decide which invoices to fund and when you want to get paid.
 You also have online account access and a commitment to competitive factoring rates and fast processing times—often within days.